-Objectives and actions specific to challenges in the Northeast Region (e.g., fragmentation, hazardous fuels, episodic events, lack of active management in fire-dependent ecosystems) seek to restore landscapes that are resilient to fire, provide habitat to the organisms that depend on them, and present low risk to the human communities that border them and the firefighters who protect them.
+Objectives and actions specific to challenges in the Northeast Region (e.g., fragmentation, hazardous fuels, episodic events, lack of active management in fire-dependent ecosystems) seek to restore landscapes that are resilient to fire, provide habitat to the organisms that depend on them, and present low risk to the human communities that border them and the fire fighters who protect them.
 The RSC members and stakeholders who developed the Northeast Regional Assessment believe that the most resilient landscapes in the Northeast will be achieved by thoughtful planning and management.
 Restoring landscapes is a regional interest, and fire resiliency is one piece of this interest.

-- Restore and maintain structure, composition, and function of fire-dependent communities (e.g., jack pine systems, oak woodlands, prairie and grasslands, barrens and savannas). - Treat (weather/pest/drought-related) event fuels expeditiously in fire-dependent and non fire-dependent landscapes. - Protect threatened, endangered and sensitive animal and plant habitat. - Prevent the spread of invasive plants. - Maintain/increase skills and resource capacity to return fire to fire-dependent landscapes.
+- Restore and maintain structure, composition, and function of fire-dependent communities (e.g., jack pine systems, oak woodlands, prairie and grasslands, barrens and savannas). - Treat (weather/pest/drought-related) event fuels expeditiously in fire-dependent and non fire-dependent landscapes. - Protect threatened, endangered and sensitive animal and plant habitat. - Prevent the spread of invasive plants. - Maintain/increase skills and resource capacity to return fire to fire-dependent landscapes. - Improve treatment effectiveness and wildfire planning using the best available science. - Identify and address policy barriers and conflicts that prevent full coordination and collaboration.